“White smoke” after optimal solution: Sales development in tobacco wholesale

 The optimum number and locations of additional staff could be determined using the location-allocation procedure.
 In correlating tobacconists to staff, the model minimizes the travel distances to be covered, which guarantees optimal use of costs and resources.

+The software fine-tunes the individual success factors.
 In the case of area restructuring, the participation of the customer is unavoidable, since the company-internal know-how and experiences regarding the market and market needs, as well as the competencies of the individual staff members, cannot be taken into consideration by any statistical mathematical model.
 “We were able to adjust the mechanically generated results, since area planning always involves competing factors and the fair distribution of workload and success potential, taking into account logistical factors and travel route optimizations,” Rausch said.

 Trip planning as a possible expansion